StormSurgeLive/ugrid-visualization/qgis/fort63_fort74_qgis.md

 This will only save the frames, so you'll need to generate the animation outside of QGIS.
 For example, here is a GIF made from animation frames exported from QGIS:

 ![](https://github.com/StormSurgeLive/ugrid-visualization/blob/main/qgis/tutorial-figures/tutorial_figure_2.gif)

+## Visualizing other fort.63 and fort.74 files

+The `fort63_style_file.qml` is intended for the specific sample files used in this tutorial, so it may not work with other fort.63 and fort.74 files.
+However, if you want to use the same color mapping and wind vector properties for your own files, you can open [the Layer Styling Panel](https://docs.qgis.org/3.22/en/docs/user_manual/introduction/general_tools.html#layer-styling-panel) and see which parameters and settings have been modified.